Sub-Brands

 - Differentiate the Brand Identity: Establish a unique voice, messaging, and personality.

-- Develop a Strong Visual Identity: Use logos, colors, and typography that reinforce brand recognition.
+- Develop a Strong Visual Identity: Use logos, colors, and typography that reinforce brand recognitionThe value of perception—brand equity is the intangible worth of a brand based on consumer trust, loyalty, and recognition..

-- Maintain Brand Consistency: Ensure that sub-brand messaging aligns with overall brand values and positioning.
+- Maintain Brand ConsistencyConsistency is key—brand alignment ensures that messaging, visuals, and values are unified across all platforms.: Ensure that sub-brand messaging aligns with overall brand values and positioning.

 How RIOT Develops High-Impact Sub-Brands